anki-code/xonsh-binary/drafts/README.md

 ## Building xonsh with Nuitka AppImage draft.sh

 This draft is working but returns the AppImage file to run using FUSE.

-## Building xonsh with Nuitka draft.sh

-This draft should be added to the main docker file.